 Engaging as a member

-– They receive complimentary invitations to selected special events and programs
+– They receive complimentary invitations to selected special events and programs.

-– Members at the $50 level, when presenting membership cards, qualify for a 10% discount on non-sale products in the Loft Gift Shop
+– Members at the $50 level, when presenting membership cards, qualify for a 10% discount on non-sale products in the Loft Gift Shop.

 We would be honored to welcome you to the Sappington family of members!

-If you donate $50 or more, a small thank you awaits you at the Loft Gift Shop.
+Also if you donate $50 or more, a small thank you awaits you at the Loft Gift Shop.
 And of course, all contributions are tax deductible to the extent allowed by law.

 Enlisting as a volunteer